SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 #### What about project-wide changes?

-If you're documenting something that **affects the project at a high level**, make sure to create an artifact for that in your [project documentation](/awesome-documentation) and then link to it in the PBI as well.
+If you're documenting something that **affects the project at a high level**, make sure to create an artifact for that in your [Architectural Decision Record](/architectural-decision-records) and then link to it in the PBI as well.

 ### When should changes be documented?